We will send you an email to reset your password.

 Duvet covers can simply be understood as a cover to protect the duvet that is an outer layer for you comforter just as pillows cases are to your pillows.
 Since duvets and comforters are bulky and expensive, it can be hard to clean them on a regular basis.
 The duvet covers help give an added layer of protection to keep your comforter from getting dirty.
 These covers not only protect your quilt but also can help give your room a fresher new look, as they are easy to change and replace than the whole comforter itself.
 A well-fitted duvet cover is very important as it might determine if you are able to get a good sleep.
 This is when you may also want to look at purchasing a duvet cover with insert ties.

 This is when you may also want to look at purchasing a duvet cover with insert ties.
-You can also have a look at Down Under Bedding's website for amazing products in a variety of colors and designs.

 See the guide at the end of the article.

 Why should one purchase a duvet cover with ties?

 Normally when people buy duvet cover, they simply look for subtle designs or fancy motifs, unless they acquire the problem of their duvet shifting from the comforter.
 This problem is more familiar to people living in cold areas because they use comforters more often obviously.
 But let us get back to the point….. the corner ties act as an inside button to hold the duvet/comforter in place by attaching with it in the four corners.
 As you might have noticed the quilt can slide around inside of the duvet cover and sometimes it gets bunched up on one end of the cover.
 With the help of corner ties, you can easily tie the corners of your quilt to those of your duvet/ comforter.

 Another advantage is that you can easily untie the ties and put your cover in washing.